TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         (Since TYPO3 4.7)Set to 1 to activate anonymized logging.
+         (Since TYPO3 4.7) Set to 1 to activate anonymized logging.
 Setting this to 1 will log an empty hostname and will enable anonymization of IP addresses.

+         **Note** : This option has been removed in TYPO3 6.0.

    Default
          0